Website Design for Writers: Creating a Great Author Website Before You’re Published?

-- It’s organic & sustained growth of your social media following, your website visitors, your newsletter, or other channels.
+It’s organic & sustained growth of your social media following, your website visitors, your mailing list, or other channels.

 And here are some ways you might do that (with, or without, a writer’s website):

-- Start a newsletter.
+Start a mailing list.
 Of course you’ll need a place for people to sign up for this (ie: a website or link from a social profile), but there are few better ways to connect with people & stay on their mind than by showing up with something entertaining/valuable in their inbox on a regular basis.
-The key to a successful newsletter is the newsletter itself.
-If you write something that people find valuable because it’s informative, or makes them laugh, or is otherwise a unique respite from a crazy world, they’re going to be willing to subscribe to it and share it with friends.
+The key to a successful mailing list is the the content you send.
+If you write something that people find valuable (eg: a Newsletter) because it’s informative, or makes them laugh, or is otherwise a unique respite from a crazy world, they’re going to be willing to subscribe to it and share it with friends.
 Growing your list takes time & perseverance, but pays off in the end when you’re ready to tell those people about your new book release.

 And you might choose more than one of these to tackle, which is great!